lizavolkova/pet-gallery/README.md

 - Mac OS: Chrome, FF
 - Windows 10: Chrome, FF, Edge (no IE11 support)

-### Known issues
+### Known issues / enhancements
-Some known issues I noticed while testing, or enhancements to add to the future
+Some known issues I noticed while testing, or enhancements to add to the future:
-- Images are not optimized, would be great to add compression and resizing to build process
+- Images are not optimized, would be great to add compression and resizing to build process.
+This would also boost SEO.
 - On mobile, when scrolling quickly, there is a visible resizing of the images that causes a flicker
 - Add auto-fix for style linting, like there currently is for JS linting
 - Create color constants SCSS file